Brokengm/BCAI-code/README.md

 # BCAI-code
-All codes including model training/testing and transferability experiment are provided here.
+All codes including three models' training/testing and transferability experiment are provided in bcai_xgboost.ipynb.
 The preprocessed datasets used are also provided